finmath/climate-school-exercises/README.md

 ## Testing your Setup

-- Run the Java Class “Test.java” in the Package “net.finmath.climateschool.begin” (in the Eclipse Project Explorer: right-click on the class, the select “Run As → Java Application").
+To test your setup, run the Java Class `Test.java` in the package `net.finmath.climateschool.begin`.
+To do so: In the Eclipse Project Explorer:

+- Expand `src/main/java'
+- Expand `net.finmath.climateschool.begin`
+- Right-click on the class `Test.java`,
+- then select “Run As → Java Application".

+## Update the Project (later)

+To get an update of this project at a later time

+- Right click on the project,
+- then select “Team → Pull".

+ This will *pull* updates committed to the project.

+Note: If you modified files in the project, you may see "merge conflicts".
+At the current stage it is recommended that you do not modify existing files.
+You may add new ones.